Whether you want to fight inflammation in your body, or just make your food yellow, turmeric is your friend.

-In another, taking Meriva – a blend of curcumin and soy lecithin – led to significant improvement in inflammation, symptoms and mobility and among osteoarthritis patients.
+In another, taking Meriva, a blend of curcumin and soy lecithin, led to significant improvement in inflammation, symptoms and mobility among osteoarthritis patients.

-In one study, 60 depressive patients were given curcumin, Prozac or a combination of the two.
+In one study, 60 depressive patients were given curcumin, the antidepressant Prozac, or a combination of the two.

 Curcumin and Prozac were similarly effective, and when combined, led to even greater improvement, suggesting that dietary changes can be just as powerful as pharmaceutical drugs in treating depression.

-This could reverses some of the depression-associated changes in the hippocampus, a brain area important for memory and learning.
+This could reverse some of the depression associated changes in the hippocampus, a brain area important for memory and learning.

 Have you been diagnosed with any of these conditions, or suspect you might be at risk?

-Contact me, Dr. Maria Cavallazzi, to book your FREE optimal health consultation here at the Mindful Healing Clinic in Mississauga.
+Contact me, Dr. Maria Cavallazzi, to book your appointment here at the Mindful Healing Clinic in Mississauga.

 I’ll help you understand better how naturopathy can assist you, and answer any questions you may have.